maralorn/nix-output-monitor/README.md

 If you can‘t see all icons you maybe need another terminal font.
 I recommend any font from `pkgs.nerdfonts` e.g. `"JetBrainsMono Nerd Font"`.
+If you experience flickering consider using another terminal emulator.
+I use `pkgs.kitty`, but most others are known to work.

 ## Example Run